awesomeeng/zephjs/README.md

 }
 ```

 The CSS we use in our `css()` method (or external file) is 100% standard CSS.
-There are a few selectors like `:host` and `:host()` that might be new to you, but are standard CSS selector.
+There are a few selectors like `:host` and `:host()` that might be new to you, but are standard CSS selectors.

 Like the HTML of our custom element, the CSS your provide is inserted into the Shadow DOM for this element.
 This means that it only applies to styling the custom element itself or the elements within the shadow.
+Styles within a custom element do not leak out to external elements.

 We cover a lot more stuff about using CSS in custom components in our [Component CSS](./docs/ComponentCSS.md) documentation.